ey92/notes/1101/readingCh7.md

 	- people can differ in what they think is good evidence
 2. Relevance: maintain organization of conversation by preventing random topic shifts
 	1. Be relevant
 		- allows _inferences_ - conclusion that is drawn from an implication or an implicature
 3. Quantity: how much information is appropriate for speaker to give
 	1. Make your contribution as informative as required
 	2. Do not make your contribution more informative than is required
-4. Manner
+4. Manner: how information is given and is to be interpreted
 	1. Avoid obscurity of expression
 		- avoid _jargon_: terms restricted primarily to specialized areas of knowledge
 	2. Avoid ambiguity